Shiva841/Bscit-projects/README.md

 # Bscit-projects
-I created this repo because with cpp programming language I doesn't have enough projects to do that ,So here I trying to do more projects in cpp to improve my skills, whatever I have learn to put into this.It will Surely helping me to improve my Logic also.
+I created this repo because cpp programming language I doesn't have enough projects for beginners, So here Im trying to do more projects in cpp to improve my skills. whatever I have learn im gonna use that concept to build some cli based projects.
+It will Surely helping me to improve my Logic also.